In this post, we go over the top things to do in Hyde Park, one of London's great public green spaces.

 Next to Marble Arch stands Speakers’ Corner, a traditional site for public speeches and debates since the mid-1800s.

-After a number of protests and demonstrations in Hyde Park, Parliament set aside this corner of the park for public speaking in 1872.
+After a number of protests and demonstrations in Hyde Park, Parliament set aside this corner of the park for free speech in 1872.

 Any member of the public can speak here, at any time, however, police can intervene if the speech is said to be “unlawful” or “profane.”